apache/carbondata/docs/data-management-on-carbondata.md

 #### Insert OVERWRITE

-  This command allows you to insert or load overwrite on a spcific partition.
+  This command allows you to insert or load overwrite on a specific partition.

   ```
    INSERT OVERWRITE TABLE table_name